Finding a Top Financial Advisor Firm in Little Rock, Arkansas

 The Arkansas Financial Group is a fee-only financial advisory firm focused on helping its clients achieve long-term financial growth.

-The firm has a varied set of advisor certifications, including certified financial planner (CFP), certified public accountant (CPA), chartered financial consultant (ChFC) and accredited investment fiduciary (AIF) designations.
+The advisory team holds multiple certifications, including certified financial planner (CFP), certified public accountant (CPA), chartered financial consultant (ChFC) and accredited investment fiduciary (AIF) designations.

 The Arkansas Financial Group Background

-President and CEO Frederick Adkins owns the firm with vice presidents Kristina Bolhouse and Ralph Broadwater.
-The firm has been in business since 1985.
+Frederick E. Adkins III owns the firm with Kristina Bolhouse and John R. Broadwater.
+The firm has been registered as an investment advisor with the SEC since 1985.

-If you choose to enter into a relationship with The Arkansas Financial Group, you will have a range of advisory services available to you.
-Included on this list are investment management, pre- and post-retirement planning, tax planning, estate planning and insurance analysis.
+If you choose to enter into a relationship with the Arkansas Financial Group, you will have a range of advisory services available, including investment management, retirement planning, tax planning, estate planning and insurance analysis.

 The Arkansas Financial Group Investment Strategy